Skip to main content

 Clinical mentorship experiences will take place at one of our multiple Sports Medicine and Performance Center locations in the greater Philadelphia region.
 See our current locations.

 Residents will be mentored by board-certified sports and orthopedic physical therapists, as well as physical therapists with an athletic training or pediatric sports background.
-Residents will also work alongside the medical staff within our Division of Orthopedics, which has consistently ranked among the top four in the nation by U.S. News and World Report’s Honor Roll for Best Children’s Hospitals.
+Residents will also work alongside the medical staff within our Orthopedic Center, which consistently ranks among the best in the nation by U.S. News and World Report’s Honor Roll for Best Children’s Hospitals.

 Program snapshot